ksp2000/student_grade_prediction/README.md

 29 health - current health status (numeric: from 1 - very bad to 5 - very good)
 30 absences - number of school absences (numeric: from 0 to 93)

-# these grades are related with the course subject, Math or Portuguese:
+### these grades are related with the course subject, Math:
 31 G1 - first period grade (numeric: from 0 to 20)
 31 G2 - second period grade (numeric: from 0 to 20)
 32 G3 - final grade (numeric: from 0 to 20, output target)

-Additional note: there are several (382) students that belong to both datasets .
-These students can be identified by searching for identical attributes that characterize each student, as shown in the annexed R file.